BioData-PT/Biome-Shiny/README.md

 Have questions?
 Ask us directly at https://forum.biodata.pt/

+If you would like to contribute to this tool, please read our Code of Conduct and Contributing guidelines at https://github.com/BioData-PT/Documents

 ### Introduction

 Biome-Shiny is a graphical interface for visualizing microbiome data, primarily based around the "phyloseq" and "microbiome" libraries, with the "shiny" library being used to develop the interface.
 It provides a user-friendly interface to generate and visualize community composition and diversity through interactive plots.